MakinaHQ/makina-core/SPECIFICATIONS.md

 - Can open, manage and close a position with `managePosition()`.
 - Can swap a token into any base token with `swap()`.

-### Swapper
+### SwapModule

-The `Swapper` contract serves as an external module, enabling calibers and machines to securely interact with DEX aggregators using unverified calldata.
-The swapper pulls funds from caller before execution and sends back output funds upon completion.
+The `SwapModule` contract serves as an external module, enabling calibers and machines to securely interact with DEX aggregators using unverified calldata.
+The swapModule pulls funds from caller before execution and sends back output funds upon completion.

 ### Oracle Registry